Imperfect Replication Beats Single Manager Selection 9/10 Times

 Sources: Preqin, Barclayhedge, Bloomberg, HFR, Credit Suisse, EurekaHedge, Unlimited calculations.

 Most investors face the additional hurdle of being able to actually get into the very best funds either because they are closed, difficult to identify, or because the minimums are too high for even relatively well-off accredited investors.
-Even assuming a third of the funds in the right tail were uninvestable for one of these or other reasons means that by choosing an imperfect hedge fund replication strategy odds are 90%+ of outperforming single manager selection over a time frame of a few years.
+Even assuming a third of the funds in the right tail were uninvestable for one of these or other reasons suggests that by choosing an imperfect hedge fund replication strategy odds are 90%+ of outperforming single manager selection over a time frame of a few years.
 And that doesn’t consider any of the work required to make single manager investments – diligence meetings, paperwork, ongoing Schedule K-1s, etc.

 For informational and educational purposes only and should not be construed as investment advice.
 The historical analysis discussed herein has been selected solely to provide information on the development of the research and investment process and style of Unlimited.
 It does not constitute an offer to sell or a solicitation of an offer to buy any security.
 Opinions expressed are our present opinions only.
 The material is based upon information which we consider reliable, but we do not represent that such information is accurate or complete, and it should not be relied upon as such.
 The historical analysis should not be construed as an indicator of the future performance of any investment vehicle that Unlimited manages.
 No investment strategy or risk management technique can guarantee return or eliminate risk in any market environment.
 No Representation is being made that any investment will or is likely to achieve profits or losses similar to those shown herein.